jorycz/iMac-5K-display-convert/README.md

 #### Final build
 ![final assembly](cimages/1200_final_build_completed_with_camera.jpeg)

-* 3D printed parts were improved and uploaded to my profile on [Printables.com](https://www.printables.com/@jorycz_3422851).
 * For left crossover holder I used **iMac 5K Display - Crossover Holders - Left.stl** (different than on picture)

 ### Back of the display